18 September 2020

 This case note is intended to provide general information only and should not be relied upon as an exhaustive or comprehensive statement of law.
 Should you have any specific questions, please speak with your usual contact at Amica Law LLC, or you may direct your query to firstname.lastname@example.org.

-We wish to express our thanks to Nicholas Tong for his contributions to this case note.
+We wish to express our thanks to Nicholas Tong, a Senior Legal Associate with our Litigation and Enforcement Team, for his contributions to this case note.

 © 2020 Amica Law LLC.
 All rights reserved.